 In between activities, campers are supervised by their cabin counselors at meals and other special events such as Morning Assembly, Rest Time, campfires, and special age group and all-camp events.
 The campers are broken up into sections at camp based on their school grade: Bears (K-3), Tigers (4-5), Lions (6-7), and Eagles (8-9), and the cabin groups in each section will have one or more special social event.
 These include ice cream socials, bingo night, and casino night, depending on the group.
 All campers enjoy the mid-session Carnival together as a group.
 Each session concludes with Appreciation Campfire, with all campers attending, which is a time for reflection and celebration.

 In addition to our regular menu, at the end of each session, campers and staff enjoy a special banquet.
 The dining porch is transformed to match the theme of the banquet.
 The menu is also changed to reflect the fancy night.
-After an afternoon of showering and packing, campers enjoy a new, fresh meal and fun dessert in celebration of the last two weeks at camp.
+After an afternoon of showering and packing, campers enjoy a new, fun meal and dessert in celebration of the last two weeks at camp.

 |6:00||Optional early morning activities: waterskiing, fishing, horseback riding|